Suspension of the rules in the United States Congress: Overview

-Suspension of the rules is a procedure generally used to quickly pass non-controversial bills in the United States House of Representatives.
+In the United States House of Representatives, suspension of the rules is a procedure generally used to quickly pass bills which enjoy broad, bipartisan support.

-A motion to suspend the rules is in order on Mondays and Tuesdays and towards the end of a session of Congress and may only be made by the Speaker of the House or their designee, though it is customary for committee chairs to write the Speaker requesting a suspension.
+A member can make a motion to suspend the rules only if the Speaker of the House allows them to.
 Once a member moves to "suspend the rules" and take some action, debate is limited to 40 minutes, no amendments can be offered to the motion or the underlying matter, and a 2/3 majority of Members present and voting is required to agree to the motion.

+Under the rules of the 119th Congress, motions for suspension of the rules are allowed only on Mondays, Tuesdays and Wednesdays, as they were prior to the 116th Congress.
+During the 117th and 118th Congress, a motion to suspend the rules could be made on any day.

 A suspension motion sets aside all procedural and other rules that otherwise prohibit the House from considering the measure—but the motion never mentions the specific rules that are suspended.
-Typically, a suspension motion is phrased as a motion to "...suspend the rules and pass the bill," and, if the motion is agreed to, the bill is considered passed by the House.
-A Member can also move to suspend the rules and take another action, such as to "suspend the rules and consider the bill," and the House shall take the proposed action if two-thirds of those voting are in favor of the motion.
+Typically, a suspension motion is phrased as a motion to "...suspend the rules and pass the bill" and, if the motion is agreed to, the bill is considered passed by the House.
+This means that, most of the time, a suspension motion is effectively a motion to pass a bill immediately notwithstanding any rule preventing such immediate passage.
+A member can also move to suspend the rules and take another action, such as to "suspend the rules and consider the bill," and the House shall take the proposed action if two-thirds of those voting are in favor of the motion.

-Most often, bills "on suspension" are non-controversial legislation—such as naming Post Offices of the United States Postal Service or federal buildings—and nearly all bills that are considered under suspension rules have bipartisan support.
+Most often, bills "on suspension" are non-controversial legislation—such as naming Post Offices of the United States Postal Service or federal buildings.
+However, in the 118th Congress, suspension of the rules was often used in order to pass spending bills and continuing resolutions.
+Since those bills were negotiated between the Republican-controlled House and the Democratic-controlled Senate, they were generally supported by many members from both parties (allowing them to clear the two-thirds threshold required for suspension of the rules), although they were repeatedly opposed by dozens of fiscally conservative Republicans.

-Suspension Calendar
+Suspension calendar

 These votes, under the rules, may only take place on Mondays, Tuesdays, and Wednesdays.
 Under special circumstances, suspension votes may take place on Thursdays or Fridays, or other days, but that happens rarely and requires a separate vote of the House as to whether that should occur.